Hannah Harrison Ludwell Lee

 Hannah Harrison Ludwell Lee (December 5, 1701 – January 25, 1750) was an American colonial heiress and the wife of Colonel Thomas Lee.
 A granddaughter of Philip Ludwell and Benjamin Harrison II, she was a prominent figure within the American gentry.
-She grew up at Green Spring Plantation, her family's estate in James City County, and lived a privileged life typical of members of the Virginia planter class.
+She grew up at Green Spring Plantation, her family's home in James City County.
 Upon her marriage, she became a member of the Lee family, bringing a large dowry and social prestige to the family.
 With her dowry, she and her husband built Stratford Hall, the family seat of the Lees.

 Early life and family

 Lee was born Hannah Harrison Ludwell on December 5, 1701, at Green Spring Plantation to Hannah Harrison Ludwell and Philip Cottington Ludwell II.
 She was their second daughter.
 Her father served as a member of the Virginia Governor's Council and was an auditor of the king's revenue.
 Her paternal grandfather, Philip Ludwell, was the first Governor of the Province of Carolina and served as Speaker of the Virginia House of Burgesses.
 Through her mother, Ludwell was a descendant of the Harrison family of Virginia.
 Her maternal grandfather, Benjamin Harrison II, served as a sheriff, a member of the Virginia House of Burgesses, and as a member of the Governor's Council.
 She was a niece of Benjamin Harrison III.

 Lee's brother, Philip Ludwell III, was the earliest-known Eastern Orthodox Christian in North America after his conversion to Russian Orthodoxy in 1738.